 An Opportunity For Early Adoption

-The VR and AR space, as it pertains to influencers, presents vast opportunities in both the short and long term, making it a prime sector for early adoption.
-As is the case with nearly all futurism, the expected outcomes are not set in stone.
+For influencers, VR and AR present vast opportunities in both the short and long term, making it a prime sector for early adoption.
+As is the case with nearly all futurism, the expected outcomes are hard to accurately project and certainly not set in stone.
 However, the convergence of two growing trends seems all but inevitable: AI and aspirational influence.